 - 2. Current enrollment coupled with projected enrollment growth indicates the following schools will be over SRC as indicated below: - None - 3.
-Due to previous projected enrollment levels, consideration could be given to procuring land in advance of the projected need for a new or replacement facility.
+Due to previous projected enrollment levels and the age or the need to consolidate some of the schools, consideration could be given to procuring land in advance of the projected need for a new or replacement facility.
 Land procured for replacement facilities should focus on the availability of public utilities and allow for the existing facility to remain open with little or no disruption to students during construction. - 4.
 Consideration could be given to an attendance zone realignment, which could provide additional enrollment for those facilities that are under capacity, or until projected enrollment can justify full state funding for new or replacement facilities. - 5.
 Consideration could be given for the addition of portable classrooms to temporarily assist with space requirements. - 6.
 Consider options to increase the availability of parking. - 7.
 Consideration could be given to facilities improvements to allow increased pre-kindergarten programs at all elementary schools.
 Additional or expanded pre-kindergarten programs could result in reduced available seat capacity. - 8.
 Consideration should be given to the closing and consolidation of older, smaller schools to lower overall construction costs, lower operating costs, and offer expanded opportunities to students. - 9.
-The following schools have already, or will reach 50 years in age in the next ten (10) years without having had a major renovation: - Cascade Elementary: original construction in 1924, addition in 1965 - Old Forge Elementary: built in 1970 - Smithsburg Middle: built in 1976 - Smithsburg High: original construction in 1965, addition in 1995 Consideration should be given to the modernization or replacement of these facilities. - 10.
+Consideration should be given to the modernization or replacement of the following schools which have not had a major renovation since the dates shown below: - Cascade Elementary: originally constructed in 1924 addition in 1965 - Old Forge Elementary: originally constructed in 1970 - 10.
 Based on the age and condition of the Smithsburg middle and high schools, coupled with stable, under capacity enrollments, consideration could be given to replacing these two (2) facilities with a new, regional, combined Grade 6-12 facility at a yet to be determined site.
 A new facility of this type would bring new educational and extracurricular opportunities to this part of the county at a lower more efficient cost to the taxpayer.
 This new school could be sized and located to offer enrollment relief to middle and high schools to the west.